RAKWireless/udp-packet-forwarder/README.md

 ### Software

 You will need docker and docker-compose (optional but recommended) on the machine (see below for instal·lation instructions).
-You will also need a an account at a LoRaWAN Network Server, for instance a [The Things Stack V3 account](https://console.cloud.thethings.network/).
+You will also need a an account at a LoRaWAN Network Server, for instance a [The Things Network account](https://console.cloud.thethings.network/).

 > You can also deploy this using balenaCloud, check the `Deploy with balena` section below.